FriendosClub/QuoteBot/README.md

 - [x] Make `quote` command available to bot owner and admins.
 - [x] Update `quote` command to add reactions from original messages.
 - [x] Add `invite` command.
-- [ ] Write help documentation for `help` command.
+- [x] Write help documentation for `help` command.
 - [x] If quoting a message with just a URL to an image, embed the image.
-- [ ] Give quoted message embeds a footer with date, time, and author.
+- [x] Give quoted message embeds a footer with date, time, and channel.
 - [ ] Add logging for invites, database manipulation, errors.
-- [ ] Update command help/usage and documentation.
-- [ ] Implement DMing of help to users who request it.
 - [ ] Add instructions for enabling Discord Developer Mode to `README.md`.

 ### v2.0 Roadmap